 Traveller mental health – The Journey

-Matthew Holman of Simpila Healthy Solutions will take us all on a journey, a journey that is sometimes littered with emotional challenges, sometimes has moments to celebrate, but most importantly will help us to understand why Traveller mental health is such an important topic.
+Matthew Holman of Simpila Healthy Solutions took us all on a journey, a journey that is sometimes littered with emotional challenges, sometimes has moments to celebrate, but most importantly will help us to understand why Traveller mental health is such an important topic.
 After all, we are all first and foremost Human beings and we need to look at how we can all provide greater support to each other in the future when we experience mental health challenges.